Liverpool FC News

 UEFA charge Liverpool FC over Manchester City crowd disturbances

-UEFA have announced they have charged Liverpool FC over crowd troubles at their fixture with at on Wednesday.
+UEFA have announced they have charged Liverpool FC over crowd troubles at their Champions League fixture with Manchester City at Anfield on Wednesday.

 The club have been adjudged to breach Article 16 of UEFA's disciplinary regulations four times, relating to the behaviour of some Liverpool supporters on the night.